Rémi Pillot

-Rémi Pillot (born 27 July 1990) is a French professional footballer who plays as a goalkeeper for Championnat National 2 club Les Herbiers.
+Rémi Pillot (born 27 July 1990) is a French professional footballer who plays as a goalkeeper for Championnat National 3 club Racing Besançon.

 Career

 Pillot was born in Besançon.
 In August 2012, he signed for Belgian side Kortrijk where he took up the role as second goalkeeper behind South African player Darren Keet.
 He played all Belgian Cup games helping Kortrijk reach the semi-finals keeping three clean sheets in five matches.
 Pillot made his league debut in May 2013 against Lierse.